water softener using too much salt

 Regeneration Process

-This regeneration process of water softener uses salt, and salt usage is monitored to ensure proper unit functioning and budget maintenance.
+The water softener regeneration process uses salt, and salt usage is monitored to ensure proper unit functioning and budget maintenance.
 If your unit is using excessive amounts of salt, look for the following reasons that are immediate causes of salt wastage.

 Reasons for Excessive Salt Usage